-Researchers at the Washington University School of Medicine in St. Louis have identified racial disparities between African-Americans and Caucasians in the level of a key biomarker used to identify Alzheimer's disease.
+Researchers at the Washington University School of Medicine in St. Louis have determined racial disparities between African-Americans and Caucasians in a biomarker used to identify Alzheimer's disease, Medical Xpress reports.
 The research, which was published in JAMA Neurology, suggests that current methods used to diagnose the illness may not effectively apply to African-Americans.

-Researchers examined 1,255 people, both black and white, found that cerebrospinal fluid from African-Americans tended to contain lower levels of a substance associated with Alzheimer’s.
-But these low levels didn’t seem to protect black participants from the disease, NPR reports.
+Researchers examined 1,255 black and white people to find that cerebrospinal fluid from African-Americans generally contained lower levels of the biomarker tied to Alzheimer’s.
+That said, these lower levels didn’t serve to protect black participants from the disease, either, NPR reports.

-Researchers used brain scans and samples of spinal fluid to look for two biological hallmarks of Alzheimer's — amyloid, a protein that forms sticky plaques in the brain and a protein called tau, which forms toxic tangles inside brain cells, according to NPR.
+Researchers used brain scans and samples of spinal fluid to look for two biological hallmarks of Alzheimer's — amyloid, a protein that forms sticky plaques in the brain and a protein called tau, which forms toxic tangles inside brain cells.

 While these findings have the potential to suggest that Alzheimer’s works differently in different racial groups, the study was limited.

-First, the research couldn’t fully account for the effects of some other known Alzheimer's risk factors — including hypertension, diabetes and obesity — or some suspected risk factors, including stress and poverty, NPR reports.
-Additionally, of the participants, only 173 African-Americans were represented.
+It couldn’t fully account for the effects of some other known Alzheimer's risk factors — including hypertension, diabetes and obesity — or some suspected risk factors, including stress and poverty.
+Also, of the participants, only 173 African-Americans were represented.
 Further, researchers were only able to obtain spinal fluid samples from half that group.

-“We now need to make our research cohorts representative of the populations so we can begin to ask and address these questions,” said Dr. John Morris, an author of the study and director of the Knight Alzheimer's Disease Research Center at Washington University in St. Louis.
+“We now need to make our research cohorts representative of the populations so we can begin to ask and address these questions,” said Dr. John Morris, an author of the study and director of the Knight Alzheimer's Disease Research Center at Washington University in St. Louis, per Quartz.